dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertEloquentDatesEquals()`

-Checks if Eloquent model date fields are equal to specified value:
+Check if an Eloquent model date fields are equal to the specified value:

 ```php
 $this->assertEloquentDatesEquals(Post::class, ['publish_at', 'created_at', 'updated_at']);